 Fushimi Inari Shrine

 The most well-known inari shrine is Fushimi Inari in Kyoto – that’s the famous one with hundreds of red gates.
-Here’s my vlog from when I visited – it was definitely the highlight of my time in Kyoto.
+Here’s my vlog from when I visited – it was definitely the highlight of my first trip to Kyoto.
 We stayed until it got dark, and it was so atmospheric at night time.
 It’s said to be haunted (which might be why it was quieter in the evening!) but we didn’t see any ghosts!
 There were a couple of cats though…

 I also made this alternate version of the pattern, with the red just used for highlights, for a more subtle look.
-The original version’s my fav, with the bold red gates.
+The original version’s my favourite, with the bold red gates.

 If You Like Japan…